cardotrejos/babypeek/_bmad-output/analysis/product-brief-3d-ultra-2024-12-20.md

 ## Executive Summary

-**3d-ultra** transforms 4D ultrasound images into photorealistic "baby's first photo" using AI image generation.
+**babypeek** transforms 4D ultrasound images into photorealistic "baby's first photo" using AI image generation.
 This emotional product captures the magic moment when expecting parents can visualize their unborn child in stunning detail.

 ### The Hook
 > "Meet your baby before they're born."